J.D. Frequently Asked Questions

 Yes, it is perfectly alright for an applicant to be succinct in their optional statements, including the “Why NDLS” statement.

-How does NDLS award scholarship?
+How does NDLS award scholarships?

 The majority of scholarship funds are awarded based on academic merit.
 The primary points of consideration in determining an applicant’s merit scholarship will be the applicant’s standardized test score (LSAT or GRE) and undergraduate GPA.
 Our office has the ability to consider and award a small amount of need-based scholarships on an individual basis.